ShinyTrinkets/twofold.ts/docs/dev-tags.md

 }
 ```

 You can find more examples of tags in the `/src/functions/` folder.
-The core tags should be well
+The builtin tags should be well
 documented; feel free to raise an issue in you think something is not clear.

 ## Errors